Cruise Terminology

 transfer

-Transportation from the airport or a hotel to the ship and vice
+Transportation from the airport or a hotel to the ship and vice versa.

 triple

-will accommodate three passengers
+A cabin that will accommodate three passengers.

 U